-The Canon EOS M10 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2014.
+The Canon EOS M10 and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in October 2015 and February 2014.
 Both the M10 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Canon M10 and the Sony A6000 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (11 percent) than the Canon M10.
 Moreover, the A6000 is markedly heavier (14 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the A6000 are weather-sealed.